Veritas (Agnes album)

 Veritas is the fourth studio album by Swedish recording artist Agnes, and was released on 5 September 2012 in Sweden.
-The album was released worldwide on 1 April 2014.
+The album was released worldwide on 1 April 2014, and reached number three in Sweden.

 Background and development

 The Swedish tabloid Expressen stated that the album was to be released within the first six months of 2011, but was later delayed for a year until "during the spring 2012".
 The first official single was "Don't Go Breaking My Heart" which premiered on 5 August 2011 at Mr. Gay Sweden Show.
 This was later considered an intermediate release and was only featured as a bonus track on the French deluxe edition of the album.

 On 28 May 2012, Agnes released the lead single, "One Last Time", unlike her previous singles, this was released in Sweden only.
 In an interview with "Mix Megapol" Agnes also said that her goal with the fourth album was to be involved with all the songs.
 Her American record company Interscope wanted her to move to the U.S and record the album there, but Agnes didn't feel "at home" and couldn't find the people that she wanted to work with.
 Therefore, she decided to go back to Sweden and record her album there.